0xc0rvu5/0xc0rvu5.github.io/manager_extra_details.md

 Following this discovery we can revisit the `HTTP History` tab, send the `/login.php` to the `Repeater` tab so we can send additional requests.
 Now, without leaving the `burpsuite` proxy GUI we can determine if the login functionality for `admin:admin` works since we previously changed the username and password combination to these credentials.
 There you have it!
-Now we can go back to the client and inform them that their applications is insecure and give them a step-by-step explanation as to how we discovered this vulnerability along with remediation methods to resolve the insecurity!
+Now we can go back to the client and inform them that their application is insecure, delicately of course and give them a step-by-step explanation as to how we discovered this vulnerability along with remediation methods to resolve the insecurity!

 ```bash
 Change: